What better thing is there than to celebrate the release of LADYBABY’s new single “Pelo” with an interview from one half of the duo?

 Being told that “people are way too hung up about the past” from you does add some weight to your words…

 Isn’t what’s important the present?
-If you’re not you’re thinking about what you want to do tomorrow or looking forward what could happen next, there’s absolutely no point in being alive.
+If you’re not thinking about what you want to do tomorrow or looking forward what could happen next, there’s absolutely no point in being alive.
 Really, people are way too obsessed with the past.
 Even as I was in LADYBABY, people were still saying things like “that girl’s gonna fall for sure after a while” — it got on my nerves and I erased everything.
 My fans ended up asking me if I were betraying them though.
 As all of my previous answers and favorites got deleted, it was a bit sad.

 Do you feel like you want to answer your fans in a different way, without using text?